tech-jadi/tech-jadi/README.md

 Something about me:

 - 🔭 I’m currently studying in light of I'm still a freshman student
-- 🌱 I’m currently SQL for database management.
+- 🌱 I’m currently learning SQL for database management.
 - 📫 How to reach me:
      1. Hover over to my profile and click      it.
      2. There, you will see the associates      social accounts.